|

 In the United States, school teachers have no claim to "academic

-"1940 Statement of Principles on Academic Freedom and Tenure" and
+"1940 Statement of Principles on Academic Freedom and Tenure" which

-upheld by the U.S. Supreme Court; that "academic freedom" is reserved
+has been upheld by the U.S. Supreme Court; "academic freedom" is

 for tenured professors at regionally accredited universities.)